Marrakech Food Tour: How to Eat Like a Local in Morocco

 Cooking Class and Market Visit with Chef Khmisa

-Highly-rated with more than a thousand reviews, this popular cooking class will take you to the chef’s traditional house in the heart of the Medina.
+Highly-rated with nearly 2 thousand reviews, this popular cooking class will take you to a traditional house in the heart of the Medina.

 After an introduction to the day over mint tea, you’ll accompany the chef around the souk to buy the groceries needed for your Moroccan feast.